codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenario-examples.md

 * **Promotion Action**: The action that promotes the changes, which defaults to Commit if not set.
 * **Post-Action Workflow**: The workflow to run after the Promotion Action.

-Open the Promotion Flow, and select the Pre- and Post-Action Workflows, and the Promotion Action settings for each target environments to manage promotion behavior.
+We'll define the policy settings for the `three-env-promotion` Promotion Flow to manage promotion behavior for the `qa` and `production` target environments.

+Assigning settings is as simple as clicking the respective controls and selecting the workflows/action from the list.

 {% include
 image.html